mheap/nexmo-developer/_documentation/en/messages/10-dlc/overview.md

 Now that you know about all of the advantages of 10DLC, you may be wondering how you can register.

-Registering a 10DLC number with Vonage to send MMS messages is straighforward.
+Registering a 10DLC number with Vonage to send MMS messages is straightforward.

 ## 10DLC Campaigns